anasouardini/dozy/README.md

 sh <(curl -fsSL "https://postinstaller.netlify.app/dropper.sh") sample
 ```

-Instead of `sample` you use a different prefix if it exists in the repo, or you've added it yourself.
+Instead of `sample` you use a different prefix if it exists in the repo like `anasouardini`, or you've added it yourself.

-Feel free to add your own installation script to this repository.
+el free to add your own installation script to this repository.